T

 landmark

-A UNESCO World Heritage site, Delphi was considered the center of the ancient world and home to the Oracle.
-Explore the Temple of Apollo, the Treasury of the Athenians, and the ancient theater with stunning mountain views.
+A UNESCO World Heritage site, considered the center of the ancient world.
+Explore the Temple of Apollo, the ancient theater, and the stadium.

-• Wear sturdy shoes as the site is steep and uneven.
+• Wear sturdy shoes as the site is on a steep slope.

 2. Midday